basecamp/handbook/titles-for-support.md

 # Titles for Support

-We use the following criteria to assess the level and title of our Support team members at Basecamp.
+We use the following criteria to assess the level and title of our Support team members at 37signals.

 ## Junior Customer Support Representative, level 1